bitovi/github-actions-deploy-docker-to-ec2/README.md

 Your app needs a `Dockerfile` and a `docker-compose.yaml` file.

 > For more details on setting up Docker and Docker Compose, check out Bitovi's Academy Course: [Learn Docker](https://www.bitovi.com/academy/learn-docker.html)
+>
+## Environment variables

-For envirnoment variables in your app, provide a `.env` file in GitHub Secrets named `DOT_ENV` and hook it up in your `docker-compose.yaml` file like:
+For envirnoment variables in your app, you can provide a `repo_env` file in your repo, a `.env` file in GitHub Secrets named `DOT_ENV`, or an AWS Secret.
+Then hook it up in your `docker-compose.yaml` file like:

 ```
 version: '3.9'
 services: